-She has had ten solo exhibitions since 2005 and was a finalist in the the Outback, the Glover, the Whyalla, the Muswellbrook, the Alice, the Cossack, the Paddington and John Leslie Art and Hutchins prizes.
-This year her work has appeared in the Redlands, Fisher's Ghost (Photography) and Blacktown Art Prizes.
+She has had fifteen solo exhibitions since 2005 and was a finalist in the Ravenswood National Women's Art Prize, The Lloyd Rees, The Wyndham, The Outback, the Glover, the Whyalla, the Muswellbrook, the Alice, the Cossack, the Paddington and John Leslie Art and Hutchins prizes.
+Her work has appeared in the Redlands, Fisher's Ghost (Photography) and Blacktown Art Prizes.

-In 2015 Jane was invited to participate in the Kedumba Drawing Prize and in 2014 her work gained first prize at the Burnie Regional Gallery MancellTasArt Award.
-The Burnie, Broken Hill and the Karratha Regional Galleries have acquired her work.
-It is also held in the Tyumen University collection, the Irkutsk Art Gallery and various private collections.
+In 2015 Jane was invited to participate in the Kedumba Drawing Prize and again in 2019 when she was awarded their first prize.
+Jane's work also gained first prize in the Blacktown City Art Prize and in 2014, first prize at the Burnie Regional Gallery MancellTasArt Award.
+The Burnie, Broken Hill and the Karratha Regional Galleries and the Queen Victoria Museum and Art Gallery have acquired her work.
+It is also held in various public and private collections.

-Jane's travels have included most of Europe, in addition to The UK, Malta, Iceland and Britain, Siberia, Africa, South East Asia, the USA, South America and China.
+Jane's travels have included most of Europe, in addition to the UK, Malta, Iceland and Britain, Siberia, Africa, South East Asia, Japan, the USA, South America and China.

 In Australia, Jane has lived in NSW and Tasmania, and has traveled widely in most states.

-Jane and her husband, Phill, live with four cats, in an ordinary old fashioned and very suburban home, where Jane has a drawing room, lithography studio and darkroom.
+Jane and Phill live with four cats in an ordinary old fashioned and very suburban cottage, where Jane has a drawing and painting room, a lithography studio and a darkroom.